-There are 3 ways to connect to the GL500 data Logger, direct connection through the RS-232 serial port or USB port and dial out through an installed modem.
+There are 3 ways to connect to the data Loggers, direct connection through the RS-232 serial port (GL500S only) or USB port (GL500U only), as well as dial out through an installed modem (GL500S-2-1 only with external serial modem).

+Connect Connect

+Direct Port CDM4 - Global Logger USB Device Device CDM4 GOM2 COM4 GOM5 COM5 COM6 COM6 COM7 COM8 Port CDM3 - Intel[H] 537EP V9x DF PCI Mode COM5 COM7 COM8 Port CDM3 Port CDM3 Port CDM3 Port CDM3 Port CDM3 COM8 COM8 Direct Port CDM4 - Global Logger USB Device Baud Rate 115200 Baud Rate 115200 Modem 28800 38400 57600 Port 115200 Port 115200 Port 115200 Port 115200 V Use optional Modem Initialization Command File: C:\Documents and Settings\Dale\My Documents

+Connect Cancel Connect Cancel

 To make a direct connection to the logger, click the "Direct" option and from the "Port" menu, select the port you wish to use.

-For USB access select the USB serial port at the COM port the driver was assigned, which is automatically shown in the list.
-Serial connection is generally done through the 9-pin COM1 connector although COM2 can also be used.
-When an external modem or other device is assigned to COM1, the port can still be used for accessing the logger, but the external device must be disconnected.
-Both the serial and USB ports can be connected to the logger at the same time but you must select which of them is to be used.
-No difference will be noticed by the user except while downloading historical data.
-Because of the excessive handshaking done by the USB port, the serial port will run about 50% faster at the same baud rate.
+For USB access (GL500U) select the USB serial port at the COM port the driver was assigned, which is automatically shown in the list as "Global Logger USB Device".

+Serial connection (GL500S) is generally done using the serial cable provided with the logger through the 9-pin COM1 connector at the back of the computer although COM2 can also be used.

 Next, select the desired baud rate from the "Baud Rate" menu.
 Generally, the fastest rate of 115,200 is used although; long cables or other factors may require a slower setting.
 Click "Connect" to make the connection.
-If a connection is not made, a message will appear.
-Check the power connection, communication cable, driver installation and COM port settings.
+If a connection is not made, an error message will appear.
+Check the battery, communication cable, driver installation and COM port settings.

 VIII.
-Modem Connection:
+Modem Connection (GL500S Only):

-Access to the GL500 can be made through dial-out to a remote modem by clicking the "Modem" option.
-The connection from modem to logger requires an RS-232 serial modem, USB modems are not supported as an interface to the logger.
-Also, some switch settings must be made to the remote modem and an initialization string may be required to properly configure the host modem.
+Access to the GL500S-2-1 can be made through dial-out to a remote modem by clicking the "Modem" option.
+The connection from modem to logger requires an RS-232 serial modem, USB modems are not supported as an interface to the logger; therefore, the GL500U logger cannot be accessed by modem.
+Also, some switch settings must be made to the remote modem and an initialization file may be required to properly configure the host modem.